 - Do projects like writing a short story or creating a photo book

 - Invite friends to enjoy a neighborhood playground and picnic

 - Play sports

 - Visit the zoo, a museum or state park

-- Check out weekly themes for Summer Power and see which interest them
+- Check out weekly themes for Summer Power in the Twin Cities metro and in Rochester for Summer Power and see which interest them

 After the initial brainstorm, create a bucket of ideas that can be added to every time someone says, “You know what we should do this summer …”

 Supplement your family’s bucket of ideas by connecting with your peers.
 Has your friend had a good experience sending their child to horse camp?
 Does your child have a friend that they’d like to do a summer program with this year?
 Ask around.